 RON MILLER is a distinguished author, illustrator, and acclaimed space artist.
 His definitive biography, The Art of Chesley Bonestell won a Hugo Award.
 His art regularly appears on the covers and pages of Astronomy and Sky & Telescope magazines.
 Mr. Miller is one of the Co-Producers of Chesley Bonestell: A Brush With The Future.

 DOUGLAS TRUMBULL is a legendary filmmaker and visual effects pioneer.
 Mr. Trumbull was one of the special photographic effects supervisors for 2001: A Space Odyssey.
-He went on to become the visual effects supervisor for such classics as Close Encounters of the Third Kind; Star Trek: The Motion Picture; and Blade Runner.
+He went on to become the visual effects supervisor for such classics as Close Encounters of the Third Kind, Star Trek: The Motion Picture and Blade Runner.

-CHRISTINA DIKAS is Senior Architectural Historian for Page & Turnbull, San Francisco’s leading architectural firm specializing in historic building preservation.
+CHRISTINA DIKAS is Senior Architectural Historian for Page & Turnbull, San Francisco’s leading architectural firm which specializes in historic building preservation.
 Ms. Dikas has a Masters in architectural history and a certificate in historic preservation from the University of Virginia.
 Her expertise covers many of San Francisco’s iconic buildings including those on which Chesley Bonestell worked.

+DON DAVIS is an acclaimed space artist.
+As a young man, he sought a meeting with Chesley Bonestell.
 Impressed by his work, Bonestell mentored Davis’ early artistic career.
 Mr. Davis was part of the team of Emmy-winning space artists who provided the visual effects for the PBS series Cosmos, hosted by Carl Sagan.
 The asteroid “13330 Dondavis” is named after him.

 ROCCO LARDIERE purchased the book, The Exploration of Mars, illustrated by Chesley Bonestell, when he was 11 years old.
 The book’s beautiful paintings inspired him to pursue a career as a rocket engineer.
 Since then, he’s been a part of the most significant space launches during the last 35 years, including NASA’s Mars Rover programs, the Deep Impact comet mission, and the GPS satellite system.

-DR. CATHERINE NEWELL author of The Wheels of Titan: Faith, the Future, and the Final Frontier, a book that focuses on the artists, historians, and scientists who popularized space exploration.
-Dr. Newell frames the conquest of “The Final Frontier” as a modern legacy of the exploration of the American Old West, with Chesley Bonestell paintings often serving as the inspiration.
+DR. CATHERINE NEWELL teaches religious studies at the University of Miami.
+Her forthcoming book, The Wheels of Titan: Faith, the Future, and the Final American Frontier, focuses on the artists, historians, and scientists who popularized space exploration.
+Dr. Newell frames the conquest of “the final frontier” as a modern legacy of the exploration of the American Old West in the context of Chesley Bonestell’s paintings.

-ANNE PAPINEAU is a long-time journalist with The Carmel Pine Cone, a newspaper located in Carmel, California.
+ANNE PAPINEAU is a long-time journalist with The Carmel Pine Cone, a newspaper published in Carmel, California.
 Anne had the special opportunity to interview Chesley Bonestell at his home in 1984 for an article she was writing about a rare exhibition of Mr. Bonestell's work on display at the Monterey Museum of Art.

-BEN HEYWOOD served as Curator for a special exhibition of Chesley Bonestell paintings and artwork called Imagined Futures.
-This installation was a special showing of "Bonestelliana" sourced from the Paul G. Allen family Foundation Collection and was displayed at the Pivot Art + Culture Museum in Seattle, Washington.
+BEN HEYWOOD served as curator for a special exhibition of Chesley Bonestell paintings and artwork called Imagined Futures.
+This installation was a special showing of "Bonestelliana" sourced from the Paul G. Allen Family Foundation Collection and was displayed at the Pivot Art + Culture Museum in Seattle, Washington.

 DR. JEFFREY NORRIS is a Computer Scientist currently with Apple.
 Previously at NASA's Jet Propulsion Laboratory, he served many years as an innovative leader in human-systems interaction and space mission operations with deep expertise in computer science and visualization.

 ROB CUNNINGHAM and AARON KAMBEITZ are, respectively, the Chief Executive and Chief Creative Officers of Blackbird Interactive, a leading developer of gaming software.
-In conjunction with NASA's Jet Propulsion Laboratory, Blackbird Interactive developed a virtual simulation of a proposed martian space colony inspired by Chesley Bonestell's art.
+In conjunction with NASA's Jet Propulsion Laboratory, Blackbird Interactive developed a virtual simulation of a proposed Martian space colony inspired by Chesley Bonestell's art.